terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxt_ip_set.html.markdown

 # vcd\_nsxt\_ip\_set

-Supported in provider *v3.3+* and VCD 10.1+ with NSX-T backed VDCs.
+Supported in provider *v3.3+* and VCLOUD 10.1+ with NSX-T backed VDCs.

 Provides a data source to read NSX-T IP Set.
 IP Sets are groups of objects to which the firewall rules apply.
 Combining multiple objects into IP Sets helps reduce the total number of firewall rules to be created.